origranot/ts-logger/README.md

 const fileTransport = new FileTransport({ path: 'logs/app.log'});

 const logger = new Logger({
-  transports: [consoleTransport, jsonTransport, fileTransport] });
+  transports: [consoleTransport, fileTransport]
+});

 /*
-  Log messages will be handled by all three transports:
+  Log messages will be handled by both transports provided:
   - The console transport will output the log message to the console.
-  - The JSON transport will output the log message to the console in JSON format.
   - The file transport will write the log message to the file.
 */
 logger.info('Application started');
 ```
-> **Note:** There is an example project in the examples directory that demonstrates how to use
+> **Note:** There is a file in the examples directory that demonstrates how to use
 the built-in UDP transport to send log messages to Splunk.

 You can add multiple transports to a single logger, so that log messages can be